EmiliaChyla/Tester-Portfolio/README.md

 # Tester-Portfolio

 ## About me
-My name is Emilia Chyła and this is my Tester Portfolio.
-Creativity, comunication skills and workin under pressure are things that I achived in my current work.
-Programming and testing are areas that recently strongly intereted me and which I progressivly developing to get more knowlegde about it.
-I schow you what I have already achived in subject of Testing.
+My name is Emilia Chyła, and this is my Tester Portfolio.
+Creativity, communication skills, and working under pressure are achievements I have acquired in my current work.
+Programming and testing are areas that I have recently sparked a strong interest in me, and I am progressively developing my knowledge in these fields.
+Allow me to showcase what I have already achieved in the realm of Testing.
 ## Practice
 - practice in a growing project - manual testing and quality assurance with a startup developing a company equipment record system
 - uTest Academy